Complexity of Unambiguous Problems in $\Sigma^P_2$: Introduction

-The classes \PTW{} and \PMA{} seem to be quite robust, in that they capture at least all \USig{2} problems we have been able to come up with.
-To better understand the complexity of these problems, we relate \PTW{} and \PMA{} to other complexity classes.
+The classes \PTW{}, \PCW{}, and \PMA{} seem robust, in that they capture at least all \USig{2} problems we have been able to come up with.
+To better understand the complexity of these problems, we relate them to pre-existing complexity classes.
 Are these unambiguous classes significantly easier than their immediate superclass \Sig{2}?
 Conversely, can we find any computational lower bounds for them?
 We answer these questions in the affirmative.
-Specifically, we prove that $ \DeltaP{2} \subseteq \PCW{} \subseteq \PTW{} \subseteq \SymP{} $ and $ \coNP{} \subseteq \PMA{} \subseteq \SymP{}$.
+Specifically, we prove that $ \PNP{} \subseteq \PCW{} \subseteq \PTW{} \subseteq \SymP{} $, $\BPP\subseteq\MA\subseteq\LOPClass{}\subseteq\PTW$, and $ \coNP{} \subseteq \PMA{} \subseteq \SymP{}\cap\coAM{}$ (see \Cref{fig:complexity_classes_arrows}).